ysyk2021/the-role-of-empowerment-in-conflict-resolution-providing-tools-and-resources-for-effective/src/chapter-10-1.md

-# Techniques for Sustaining Empowerment Efforts in Conflict Resolution

 Empowerment is a crucial component of successful conflict resolution, as it enables individuals and groups to take ownership of the process and work towards sustainable solutions.
 However, sustaining empowerment efforts requires a thoughtful and proactive approach.
 This chapter explores various techniques that can be employed to ensure the long-term effectiveness of empowerment in conflict resolution.
 By implementing these techniques, mediators can foster lasting empowerment and create an environment conducive to ongoing collaboration and positive change.